accordproject/concerto/README.md

 }
 ```

+Assets are typically used in your models for the long-lived identifiable Things (or nouns) in the model: cars, orders, shipping containers, products etc.

 ## Participants

 An participant is a class declaration that has a single `String` property that acts as an identifier.
 Use the `modelManager.getParticipantDeclarations` API to look up all participants.